vmware-archive/pop/doc/source/topics/conf_integrate.rst

     hub.tools.conf.integrate(<project_name>)

-The conf system will get loaded for you and hub.OPT will be populated with namespaced configuration data as defined in the three configuration dicts.
+The conf system will get loaded for you and hub.OPT will be populated with namespaced configuration data as defined in the configuration dicts.

 Multiple Projects
 -----------------